m3db/m3/site/content/how_to/any_remote_storage.md

 ### Using rollup and mapping rules

-So far our setup is just forwarding metrics to a single unaggregated endpoint.
+So far our setup is just forwarding metrics to a single unaggregated Prometheus instance as a passthrough.
 This is not really useful.

-Let's make use of our in process M3 Aggregator and add some rollup and mapping rules.
+Let's make use of the in process M3 Aggregator in our M3 Coordinator and add some rollup and mapping rules.

 Let's change the M3 Coordinator's configuration file by adding a new endpoint configuration for aggregated metrics: